hikeventures/hikeventures.github.io/_posts/articles/products/2015-01-11-recording-nature-sound-for-your-dslr-videos-zoom-h5.markdown

 layout: post
 ---

-Having used my Sony A7 for over 1 year (but recently sold) I am planning to get better sound on my Videos once I get my new camera.
+Having used my Sony A7 for over 1 year I am planning to get better sound on my Videos once I get my new camera.
 The onboard microphone is more or less useless when filming in a windy place and in general you get better audio with an external microphone.

 <a href="http://amzn.to/2dxQkfS" title="Zoom H5" rel="nofollow"><img src="https://farm8.staticflickr.com/7468/15630751654_424fb06abb_b.jpg" width="1024" height="657" alt="best external audio recorder Zoom H5 sony a7"></a>